 Honestly – it’s well word reading!
 The poster below celebrates his libel victory in the High Court.
 I think we are unlikely to ever see his like again.

 To find out more about him and read his incredible story, please click here.

 I really would like to have had the opportunity of meeting and having a talk with him!
 He is quoted as saying “I’ve got a living to make, to put it plainly; there’s more money in shocking and terrifying than in edifying.”
 So true… and what secrets would be uncovered!

 Below: Sleeping beauties – 1913.

-Left: Thieving is nothing new when it comes to stage hypnotists.
+Below: Thieving is nothing new when it comes to stage hypnotists.
 The great Karlyn seems to have ripped off Walford Bodie’s persona.
 A hundred years later, nothing’s changed.